 In approving California’s waiver request, the U.S. Department of Education wrote that California must ensure that schools identified for improvement in 2019-20 will keep that status in 2020-21 and will continue to receive supports and adhere to their improvement plans.
 This means that the state’s list of low-performing schools will remain the same for another year.

-Q: How will school districts be identified for improvement next year?
+Q: How will school districts be identified for improvement?

-A: In addition to annually identifying school sites that need support and intervention, California also identifies Local Education Agencies — districts, county offices of education and charter schools — that need assistance.
-California has not yet determined whether or how a new list of LEAs will be identified for this “Differentiated Assistance,” which is required under the Local Control Funding Formula for LEAs that are low-performing for one or more student groups across two or more state priority areas.
-The legislature may take up this issue this spring.
+A: In addition to annually identifying school sites that need support and intervention, California normally identifies Local Education Agencies — districts, county offices of education and charter schools — that need assistance.
+However, SB 98 prohibits the CDE from identifying new LEAs, for this “Differentiated Assistance” in 2020-21.
+LEAs will continue to receive assistance through 2020-21 if they were already identified based on the 2019 Dashboard; these are the 356 LEAs that were low-performing for one or more student groups across two or more state priority areas in the prior year.

-In the meantime, the 356 LEAs already receiving Differentiated Assistance or more intensive interventions will continue to receive those supports.
-Differentiated assistance usually means that districts receive help from their county offices of education or the California Collaborative for Educational Excellence in identifying their strengths and weaknesses, analyzing root causes of achievement gaps and developing strategies to improve performance.
+Differentiated Assistance usually means that districts receive help from their county offices of education or the California Collaborative for Educational Excellence in identifying their strengths and weaknesses, analyzing root causes of achievement gaps and developing strategies to improve performance.